-30.5 Maternity Care
+32.5 Maternity Care

 When a woman has entered prenatal care before enrolling with the Contractor, the Contractor shall make every effort to allow her to continue with the same prenatal care provider throughout the entire pregnancy.
 Contractor shall also establish procedures to ensure either prompt initiation of prenatal care or continuation of care without interruption for women who are pregnant when they enroll.
 The Contractor shall provide maternity care that includes prenatal, delivery, and postpartum care as well as care for conditions that complicate pregnancies.
-The Contractor will also demonstrate efforts to address known disparate outcomes or barriers to access breastfeeding support through participation in established interventions or new collaborations.
 All newborn Enrollees newborn screening shall be covered as specified in the Commonwealth of Kentucky metabolic screen.

-30.6 Voluntary Family Planning
+32.6 Voluntary Family Planning

 The Contractor shall ensure direct access for any Enrollee to a Provider, qualified by experience and training, to provide Family Planning Services, as such services are described in Appendix F "Covered Services" to this Contract.
 The Contractor may not restrict an Enrollee's choice of his or her provider for Family Planning Services.
 The Contractor must ensure access to any qualified provider of Family Planning Services without requiring a referral from the PCP.
-See Section 26.4 "Provider Network Access and Adequacy" for allowable wait times for appointments.
+See Section 28.4 "Provider Network Access and Adequacy" for allowable wait times for appointments.